 Our challenge as leaders is to keep this synergy, direction, and purpose alive on an ongoing basis.
 We can do so by taking a cue from the model we outlined above, which works in any situation.

 There’s no need to wait for a crisis to be a great leader.
-Utilizing your leadership communication skills is something that should be done on a daily basis to ensure your employees are in touch with you and receiving immediate feedback.
+Utilizing your leadership communication skills is something that should be done on a daily basis to ensure your employees are in touch with you and receive immediate feedback.

 Are you Addicted to Manager Feedback?